-(1) Source: © 2019 Morningstar, Inc. All rights reserved.
+- (1) Source: © 2019 Morningstar, Inc. All rights reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
-Primary share class only.
+Primary share class only. - (2) Senior roles are defined as people leaders and/or individual contributors with significant business or functional responsibility.